Rewatching ST:TNG after a 20-year break.

 Numerous times on my rewatch, I’ve wished episodes would devote less time to scanning and probing and navigating around the Sci-Fi Thing of the Week, and more time on how the characters interact.
 This episode hits the sweet spot.

 Worf, feeling responsible because he led the away team, is eager to help the boy deal with his grief through a Klingon bonding ceremony, though Troi urges caution.
-Meanwhile, Wesley’s emotions about his own father’s death (on an away team lead by Picard) start to resurface.
+Meanwhile, Wesley’s emotions about his own father’s death (on an away team led by Picard) start to resurface.

 Some unusually complex camera blocking gives energy to an intimate scene with Worf and Troi.
-Wesley and Crusher discuss their shared grief.
+Wesley and Dr. Crusher discuss their shared grief.
 Riker is mostly stuck on the bridge, but gets to field some philosophical questions from Wesley and Data.

 Picard stans for Troi in another effective scene: “I break the unpleasant news, and there my responsibility ends.
 You have to stay with them through the entire grieving process.”
 Reversing Tolstoy’s formula, Troi says, “It is in our joy that the uniqueness of each individual is revealed.”
 I loved that Stewart ended the convo by gently touching Sirtis.